 Swimming is perfectly safe on An Bang Beach.
 Any water sports are kept separate, with designated swimming areas clearly marked.
 Depending on the time of day, the water is often so clear that you’ll be swimming among fishes, so don’t forget your goggles!

 The water at An Bang is mainly reserved for swimming and fishing, but you can also find jet skis and parasailing on offer.
-Prices vary, but start for 30 minutes at around 600,000 VND for jet skis, and 700,000 VND for parasailing.
-You’ll find the main operators set near Soul Beach Restaurant and Bar which is at the southern end of the strip (see map).
+Prices vary, but start for 30 minutes at around 600,000 VND (25.85 USD) for jet skis, and 700,000 VND (30 USD) for parasailing.

 Surfing season begins in October and can continue through to April.
 There’s not a consistent swell but some days are great and from Nov to Feb you can usually catch something.
 Up near Marble Mountain the swell can be a foot or so bigger.

 Yoga and Wellness